Isabella I of Jerusalem: First betrothal and wedding

-Isabella was eight when she was betrothed to Humphrey by her half-brother King Baldwin IV.
+Isabella was eight when her half-brother King Baldwin IV betrothed her to Humphrey.

 King Baldwin solemnly betrothed the eight-year-old Isabella to Raynald of Châtillon's fifteen-year-old stepson, Humphrey IV of Toron, in Jerusalem in October 1180.
-Archbishop William of Tyre drew up the marriage contract, according to which Humphrey ceded his fiefs of Toron, Chastelneuf, and the right to Banias to Baldwin, but the couple were not married immediately because Isabella had not yet reached the canonical age of twelve and the king probably wished that the legality of the marriage be beyond doubt.
+Archbishop William of Tyre drew up the marriage contract, according to which Humphrey ceded his fiefs of Toron, Chastelneuf, and the right to Banias to Baldwin.
+Still, the couple were not married immediately because Isabella had not yet reached the canonical age of twelve.
+Baldwin probably wished that the legality of the marriage be beyond doubt.
 The match was likely the idea of the king's mother, Agnes, who received Humphrey's lands in return.
 The historian Steven Runciman interpreted this betrothal as an attempt to heal the division between the two factions, while his colleague Bernard Hamilton argues that–on the contrary-it was meant to prevent the Ibelins from choosing Isabella's husband if Baldwin should die.
 After the betrothal to Humphrey, Isabella was sent to Kerak Castle to live with Humphrey's mother, Stephanie of Milly.
-Stephanie forbade her from paying visits to her mother in Nablus, effectively isolating her from any potential conspirators who might attempt to place her on the throne.
+Stephanie forbade her from visiting her mother in Nablus, effectively isolating her from any potential conspirators who might attempt to place her on the throne.

 Isabella was in danger of being captured during her wedding celebrations at the Kerak Castle.

 The religious marriage of Isabella and Humphrey was scheduled for late 1183, and professional entertainers flocked to Kerak Castle from around the region.
 Saladin, the Ayyubid sultan of Egypt and Syria, probably heard about the festivities and decided to try to take valuable hostages.
 He set out from Damascus on 22 October and laid siege to Kerak.
 According to Ernoul's chronicle, Stephanie of Milly sent feast dishes to Saladin, who forbade his engineers from bombarding the tower in which Humphrey and Isabella were lodged.
 Ernoul was likely informed by Isabella's mother, Queen Maria.

-The relationship between Baldwin IV and Guy of Lusignan had deteriorated by this time and Guy had proven himself unable to command the royal army.
+Baldwin IV's relationship with Guy of Lusignan had worsened by then, and Guy had shown that he was unable to command the royal army.
 When the news of Isabella's predicament at Kerak reached Jerusalem, the king and his council decided that Guy was not fit to be king.
 Isabella and Humphrey's claim could not be entertained because they were in danger of becoming captives.
-Baldwin IV thus had Sibylla's son with William, Baldwin V, crowned as co-king on 20 November 1183.
-A version of Ernoul's chronicle suggests that Baldwin V was made king because the ailing Baldwin IV wanted to avoid a succession dispute between his sisters' supporters.
-Guy's principal allies, Joscelin of Courtenay and Raynald of Châtillon, were not present at Baldwin V's coronation; Raynald was attending the wedding at Kerak and Joscelin probably was too.
+Baldwin IV thus had Sibylla's son by her first marriage, Baldwin V, crowned as co-king on 20 November 1183.
+The ailing king may have named his nephew as co-ruler to avoid a succession dispute between his sisters' supporters.
+Guy's principal allies, Joscelin of Courtenay and Raynald of Châtillon, were not present at Baldwin V's coronation; Raynald was attending the wedding at Kerak, and Joscelin probably was too.
 After Baldwin IV led a relief army to Kerak, Saladin lifted the siege and retreated without a fight on 4 December.